COVERING THE BASES IN HEALTH

 Donate Life Day

-In conjunction with the Donor Network West, the Giants Community Fund puts on the annual Donate Life Day at AT&T Park.
-This day is committed to raising awareness about the importance on organ and tissue donation.
-The first 25,000 fans at the gates receive Giants baseball cards with organ donation information from Donor Network West.
+In conjunction with the Donor Network West, the Giants Community Fund will host their annual Donate Life Day at Oracle Park.
+The day is dedicated to raising awareness on the importance of organ and tissue donations.
+Donor Network West will receive the charitable half of the Giants Community Fund’s 50/50 Raffle.